gravitational/teleport-plugins/testplan.md

 - [ ] Plugin started with TLS
 - [ ] Plugin started --insecure-no-tls

-- [ ] End users `tsh login --request-roles=REQUESTED_ROLE` appears in Slack
+- [ ] End user's `tsh login --request-roles=REQUESTED_ROLE` appears in Slack
-- [ ] Any Slack users in specific room is able to Approve the request.
+- [ ] Any Slack user in specific room is able to Approve the request.
 - [ ] End user now sees role approved in CLI
-- [ ] Any Slack users in specific room is able to Deny the request.
+- [ ] Any Slack user in specific room is able to Deny the request.
 - [ ] End user now sees role denied in CLI

 - [ ] A long running request should gracefully degrade

-- [ ] Teleport Audit log displays correct user approver/deny in UI ( /audit/events )
+- [ ] Teleport Audit log displays correct user approve/deny in UI ( /audit/events )

 ### Mattermost Plugin